Telecom Italia's TV deal with Sky to last five years

 "The deal will last for five years but it can be renewed because it has strategic value," Telecom Italia Chief Executive Marco Patuano said at a news conference.

-The quadruple play offer will be available to Telecom Italia customers with fibre-optic or ADSL connections at a promotional price from today.
+The quadruple play offer will be available to Telecom Italia customers with fiber-optic or ADSL connections at a promotional price from today.

-As part of its three-year domestic investment plan, Telecom Italia has earmarked 2.9 billion euros (£2.01 billion) to build faster fixed and mobile networks and is looking to bring fibre-optic cables into the homes of Italy's 40 biggest cities.
+As part of its three-year domestic investment plan, Telecom Italia has earmarked 2.9 billion euros ($3 billion) to build faster fixed and mobile networks and is looking to bring fiber-optic cables into the homes of Italy's 40 biggest cities.

 Like other telecom companies, Telecom Italia is moving into the content market to find new sources of income as sales from its traditional voice services decline as competition from online firms increases.